-Committees operate from the time of their appointment by the First Vice President to December 31 except for the Publications Board, which operates from the end of the annual conference through the next annual conference.
+Committees operate from the time of their appointment by the First Vice President to December 31.

 Rotation

 Membership on committees rotates.
 Depending on the size and function of the committee, one-third to one-tenth of the members change each year.
 Leadership also rotates.